Jewsberry History, Family Crest & Coats of Arms

 The surname Jewsberry was first found in Lancashire at Duxbury, a township, in the district chapelry of Adlington, parish of Standish, union of Chorley, hundred of Leyland.
 "Duxbury gave name at an early period to a family, of whom Adam, in the reign of Edward I., held a moiety of the town.'"
 A later branch of the family was found in the township of Gransmoor in the East Riding of Yorkshire.
 There, W. D. Thornton Duesbery, Esq., originally of Skelton, near York is Lord of the Manor and he benevolently had a schoolroom built at his expense.

 Early History of the Jewsberry family

-Another 117 words (8 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jewsberry research.
+Another 59 words (4 lines of text) covering the years 172 and 1729 are included under the topic Early Jewsberry History in all our PDF Extended History products and printed products wherever possible.

 Jewsberry Spelling Variations

 Jewsberry has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Duxbury, Dewsbury, Dusebury, Dusbury, Jewsbury and others.

 Early Notables of the Jewsberry family (pre 1700)